 -

 The works in In the Winter Season move from quiet observation to collective experience.
-Together, they present winter not as a single mood, but as a sequence of states shaped by stillness, light, and motion.
+Together, they present winter not as a single mood, but as a sequence shaped by stillness, light, and motion.

 -